PrashantBtkl/heatmap_analyzer/README.md

 # heatmap analyzer

-Stores all the user pointer clicks to create a heatmap for later analysis
+Store all the user pointer clicks to create a heatmap for later analysis